MattSokol79/Docker_Jenkins_AWS/AWS_EC2.md

 # Setting up the Production EC2 Instance
 - This instance should only have Docker installed, follow the instructions for the installation as described [earlier](#setup-docker-on-the-jenkins-master-instance)
+- Copy over your `docker-compose.yaml` and `mongod.conf` files into the instance as these should not change
+  - Alternatively, you can do this step within the CD-2 Jenkins shell